hhvm/user-documentation/guides/hack/01-getting-started/01-getting-started.md

 * Optionally, a Hack-aware editor.
 We recommend [Visual Studio Code] with [vscode-hack], and Vim with [ALE] also offers an excellent experience.

 The HHVM runtime is required for both (1) executing Hack code (2) to run the Hack typechecker, which is the main benefit of using the Hack language---to make sure your code is well written, safe and consistent.

-#### Try our Interactive Hack Tutorial

-You can actually start learning Hack without having to install any software.
-Just head over to the [interactive Hack tutorial](http://hacklang.org/tutorial.html) to learn step-by-step about some of the Hack features.

 ## Your First Hack Program